pnnl/ruleset-checking-tool/docs/section22/Rule22-5.md

 **Applicability Checks:**

 1. B-RMR is modeled with at least one air-side system serves computer room HVAC system (System Type-11)
+2. B-RMR is not modeled with purchased chilled water.
+3. Pass Rule 22-34, Baseline must only have no more than one CHW plant.
-2. B-RMR is modeled with at least one chilled water system that does not use purchased chilled water.
+4. Pass Rule 22-7, Baseline chilled water system that does not use purchased chilled water shall be modeled as primary/secondary systems.

 **Manual Check:** None
 **Evaluation Context:** Building